Search

 Electrocochleography measures the activity of the cochlea and the auditory nerve with an electrode placed on or through the eardrum.
 It can be used to assess and monitor patients with dizziness, can be used in patients who are awake, and is useful in intraoperative monitoring.

 Otoacoustic emissions testing measures sounds produced by outer hair cells of the cochlea in response to a sound stimulus usually placed in the ear canal.
-It is used to screen neonates and infants for hearing loss and to monitor the hearing of patients who are using ototoxic drugs (eg, gentamicinSome Trade Names
+These emissions are essentially low-intensity echoes that occur with cochlear outer hair cell activation.
+Emissions are used to screen neonates and infants for hearing loss and to monitor the hearing of patients who are using ototoxic drugs Drug-Induced Ototoxicity A wide variety of drugs can be ototoxic.
+Medication-related factors affecting ototoxicity include Dose Duration of therapy Concurrent renal failure Infusion rate read more (eg, gentamicin, cisplatin).

-Certain patients, such as children with a reading or other learning problem and elderly people who seem to hear but do not comprehend, should undergo a central auditory evaluation.
-It measures discrimination of degraded or distorted speech, discrimination in the presence of a competing message in the opposite ear, the ability to fuse incomplete or partial messages delivered to each ear into a meaningful message, and the capacity to localize sound in space when acoustic stimuli are delivered simultaneously to both ears.
+Central auditory evaluation measures discrimination of degraded or distorted speech, discrimination in the presence of a competing message in the opposite ear, the ability to fuse incomplete or partial messages delivered to each ear into a meaningful message, and the capacity to localize sound in space when acoustic stimuli are delivered simultaneously to both ears.
+This testing should be done on certain patients, such as children with a reading or other learning problem and older people who seem to hear but do not comprehend.

-Damage to the TM or ossicles or otosclerosis may require reconstructive surgery.
-Brain tumors causing hearing loss may in some cases be removed and hearing preserved.
+Damage to the tympanic membrane or ossicles or otosclerosis may require reconstructive surgery (eg. tympanoplasty with ossicular chain reconstruction; ossiculoplasty).
+Brain tumors causing hearing loss may in some cases be removed or radiated and hearing preserved.

-Hearing aids: Amplification of sound with a hearing aid helps many people.
+Amplification of sound with a hearing aid helps many people.
 Although hearing aids do not restore hearing to normal, they can significantly improve communication.
+Advances in amplification circuits provide a more natural, tonal quality to amplified sound and offer features of "smart," responsive amplification that takes into account the listening environment (eg, in noise-challenging and multi-talker environments).
 Physicians should encourage hearing aid use and help patients overcome a sense of social stigma that continues to obstruct use of these devices, perhaps by making the analogy that a hearing aid is to hearing as eye glasses are to seeing.
+Other factors that limit more widespread hearing aid use include cost and comfort issues.

 All hearing aids have a microphone, amplifier, speaker, earpiece, and volume control, although they differ in the location of these components.
 An audiologist should be involved in selection and fitting of a hearing aid.

-The best models are adjusted to a person's particular pattern of hearing loss.
-People with mainly high-frequency hearing loss do not benefit from simple amplification, which merely makes the garbled speech they hear sound louder.
-They usually need a hearing aid that selectively amplifies the high frequencies.
+The best models are adjusted to a person’s particular pattern of hearing loss.
+For example, people with mainly high-frequency hearing loss might not benefit from simple amplification, which merely makes the garbled speech they hear sound louder; they usually need a hearing aid that selectively amplifies the high frequencies.
 Some hearing aids contain vents in the ear mold, which facilitate the passage of high-frequency sound waves.
 Some use digital sound processing with multiple frequency channels so that amplification more precisely matches hearing loss as measured on the audiogram.

 Telephone use can be difficult for people with hearing aids.
 Typical hearing aids cause squealing when the ear is placed next to the phone handle.
 Some hearing aids have a phone coil with a switch that turns the microphone off and links the phone coil electromagnetically to the speaker magnet in the phone.